 The 27th Annual Festival of Trees is proudly hosted by the Bay Centre.
 Visit them, and see the Bay Centre transformed into a lush forest of hand-decorated trees.
 Share in the spirit by voting for your favourite, with all proceeds supporting the most urgent health care needs of kids in BC.

 Where: The Bay Centre

 Take in the sights and sounds of Christmas long ago.
 Visit the wood-cobbled streets lined with festive garlands and see the shops decked in seasonal finery.
 This is a Christmas favourite!
 A great place to visit and get into the real holiday spirit!
 The price is included in your general admission.

 Where: Royal BC Museum

 We hope you find some fun family activities to experience with your loved ones here in Victoria during the month of January.
-For more events and activities please visit our complete list and check out what's happening on any day or month coming up!
+For more events and activities please visit our complete list of events, and check out what's happening on any day coming up!

 Read more about the author